Exploiting Automorphisms of Temporal Graphs for Fast Exploration and Rendezvous: Upper Bounds for TEXP

 We follow this up with a more refined technique that considers the size of the orbit $S$ one wants to explore as a parameter, but also uses the concept of lanes and walk transformations sketched above.
 It gives us an upper bound of $O(|S|^{1+\epsilon}+n\log |S|)$, for any constant $\epsilon > 0$.
 This result is formulated in Theorem~\ref{thm:epsilonexploration}.
 Finally, we use a repeated application of Theorem~\ref{thm:epsilonexploration} to achieve an upper bound for $\textsc{TEXP}$ of $O(rn^{1+\epsilon})$.
 We start with an auxiliary lemma that focuses on the orbit boundary edges between two orbits.

 \begin{lemma} {Let $G_t$ be the graph at time step~$t$ in a connected temporal graph~$\mathcal{G}$ and $S,S' \in \torb$, and let $G'$ be the subgraph of $G_t$ that contains only orbit boundary edges.
-Then all vertices in $S$ have the same degree in the bipartite graph $G'[S \cup S']$.} \end{lemma}

-\begin{proof} First, the lemma is trivially true if the orbits $S$ and $S'$ are not adjacent in time step~$t$.
+Then all vertices in $S$ have the same degree in the bipartite graph $G'[S \cup S']$.} \end{lemma} { \begin{proof} First, the lemma is trivially true if the orbits $S$ and $S'$ are not adjacent in time step~$t$.
 Thus, for the rest of the proof we consider the situation that $S$ and $S'$ are adjacent.
 Assume for a contradiction that not all vertices of $S$ have the same degree in $G'$, and let $u, v$ be two arbitrary vertices of $S$ with respective degrees $d_u$ and $d_v$ in $G'$ such that $d_u < d_v$.
 By definition of an orbit there exists a $\sigma \in \auttg$ with $\sigma(v)=u$.
 Since $\sigma$ must map neighbors of $v$ to neighbors of $u$ and since $v$ has more neighbors than $u$ in $S'$, $\sigma$ must map at least one vertex $w$ of $v$ to a neighbor $w'$ of $u$ outside of $S'$.
-However $\sigma(w)=w'$ implies that $w'\in S'$, a contradiction. \end{proof}
+However $\sigma(w)=w'$ implies that $w'\in S'$, a contradiction. \end{proof} } \full{\prooforbitedges}

 To describe reachability between orbits, we have to introduce some extra notation.
 Let $\mathcal{G}$ be a temporal graph with lifetime $\ell$ and vertex set $V$ and $S \in \torb$ be an orbit.
 We call a \textit{lane} $L_{t, t'}(X)$ with $X \subseteq S$ and $t, t' \in [\ell]$ the set of all vertices reachable from any $u \in X$ in $G$ by any temporal walk $W$ that only uses orbit boundary edges and starts in time step $t$ and ends in time step at most $t'$.
 We write $L_{t, t'}(u)$ instead of $L_{t, t'}(\{u\})$. {See Fig.~\ref{fig:lanes} for some intuition.}